bevyengine/rfcs/rfcs/41-ui-navigation.md

 The [bevy-ui-navigation README][`bevy-ui-navigation`] is a good start.

-The API exposed in this RFC are relatively "low level".
+The API exposed in this RFC is relatively "low level".
-Ideally, we provide default wrapping systems to simplify using the focus system.
+Ideally, we provide default wrapping APIs to simplify using the focus system.

-However, it's completely open for the user to plug their own input and focus handling.
-[`bevy-ui-navigation`] provides its own wrapper around `NavEvent`, called [`event_helpers`].
-However, [`event_helpers`] is not included in this RFC, because it is a very opinionated API.
-It is better left to a different PR where the contentious points can be solved independently of the rest of the navigation system.

 To summarize, here are the headlines:
 - The navigation system can only be interacted with with events: